 - Is the conveying part of the system to its design performance, like pressures, volumes, capacity?

-In case all above has been witnessed and filed, it is time to tune and tweak the entire system for working all together again.
+In case all the above has been witnessed and filed, it is time to tune and tweak the entire system for working together again.

-As the system and its components are working as designed we need to take into account that each individual parameter chance will influence another part of the system.
+As the system and its components are working as designed, we must consider that each parameter chance will influence another part of the system.
 For example;

 - It has been observed from the files that the receiving part of the system is underperforming

-This underperformance could be caused by a variety of influences like: cargo conditions/specifications, crew operating performance/skills, control system settings, pressures, temperatures, etc.
+This underperformance could be caused by various influences like cargo conditions/specifications, crew operating performance/skills, control system settings, pressures, temperatures, etc.

-Based on the skills of the tuning and tweaking party, a priority in the needed attention points and corresponding values is than selected and executed accordingly, while each adjustment/input is linked to another part of the system the level of experience comes into place on knowing which “wheel need to be turned/dialed”.
+Based on the tuning and tweaking party skills, a priority in the needed attention points and corresponding values is then selected and executed accordingly.
+At the same time, each adjustment/input is linked to another part of the system.
+The experience level of the flow engineer comes into place on knowing which “wheel need to be turned/dialled”.

-In this case study, we have a customer who mixes fly-ash with cement in a ratio of 30/70 assuming profit per tonnage sold mixed product is USD 10.
-The convey system he uses for collecting fly-ash is underperforming at only 100tph, meaning the needed time for him mixing both products becomes longer, while the selling rate to the market is now dropping.
+In this case study, we have a customer who mixes fly-ash with cement in a ratio of 30/70, assuming profit per tonnage sold mixed product is USD 10.
+The convey system he uses for collecting fly-ash is underperforming at only 100tph, meaning the needed time for mixing both products becomes more protracted, while the selling rate to the market is now dropping.
 Actions are now required:

-Step 01 (tuning and tweaking the convey rate of the fly-ask collecting system)
+Step 01 (tuning and tweaking the conveying rate of the fly-ask collecting system)

-Let’s assume that by the correct tuning a convey increase rate of 8% is achieved, which results in approximately 20.000 ton extra fly-ash on an annual base is available for the customer to mix
+Let’s assume that by the correct tuning, a convey increase rate of 8% is achieved, which results in approximately 20.000 ton extra fly-ash on an annual basis is available for the customer to mix.

 Now able to sell 8% more mixed product to the market per annual (approximately 66.000 ton)